johnfactotum/foliate-js/README.md

 The modules are designed to be modular.
 In general, they don't directly depend on each other.
 Instead they depend on certain interfaces, detailed below.
 The exception is `view.js`.
 It is the higher level renderer that strings most of the things together, and you can think of it as the main entry point of the library.
 See "Basic Usage" below.

-The repo also includes a still higher level reader, though strictly speaking, `reader.html` (along with `reader.js` and its associated files in `ui/` and `vendor/`) is not considered part of the library itself.
+The repo also includes a still higher level reader, though strictly speaking, `reader.html` (along with `reader.js` and its associated files in `ui/`) is not considered part of the library itself.
 It's akin to [Epub.js Reader](https://github.com/futurepress/epubjs-reader).
 You are expected to modify it or replace it with your own code.

 ### Basic Usage